faraazkhan/statsd-k8s-status-reporter/README.md

 Simple utility pod that reports a summarized kubernetes component status to a statsd collector.

+What does it do?

+Basically it calls the equivalent of `kubectl get componentstatuses` on a loop every `STATSD_COMPONENTCHECK_POLL_INTERVAL_SECONDS` (default 30) seconds.

+If all components report healthy, it reports the ServiceCheck as `ok`.
+If any component is unhealthy, it reports the ServiceCheck as `critical`.

+You can then set dashboards/alerts on this Service Check to monitor the health of your kubernetes cluster.

 # Why?

 Kube State Metrics does not support component statuses because lack of a watcher API